slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Care about what other people think and you will always be their prisoner."
 -- Lao Tzu*

-> *"The internet doesn’t care about your title."
+> *"The internet doesn’t care about your title." (...)
+"I don't believe in hierarchical relationships.
+I don't want to be above anybody and I don't want to be below anybody.
+If I can't treat someone like a peer and if they can't treat me like a peer, I just don't want to interact with them."
 -- Naval Ravikant*